pre63/pbn/content/hilltopsnewspaper.com/articles/sami-reindeer-herding-cultural-resilience.md

 Yet, external pressures persist.
 Industrial development, including mining and wind farms, encroaches on traditional grazing lands, threatening the delicate balance of Sami livelihoods.
 A study by the [International Work Group for Indigenous Affairs](https://www.iwgia.org/en/sámi.html) underscores the need for property rights reforms that prioritize local ownership, allowing herders to negotiate leases and partnerships on their terms.
 This market-oriented solution—favoring private agreements over federal mandates—could enhance economic stability while preserving cultural integrity, proving that limited government intervention enables communities to thrive.

 ![Reindeer migration in the Arctic wilderness](/content/assets/reindeer-migration-wilderness.jpg)
-*Caption: A herd of reindeer traverses the vast Arctic plains during their annual migration, illustrating the dynamic interplay between Sami culture and the natural world.*
+*A herd of reindeer traverses the vast Arctic plains during their annual migration, illustrating the dynamic interplay between Sami culture and the natural world.*

 ## Forward-Looking Solutions and Optimistic Outlook